Use of “Wood Burning Outdoor Fireplaces” within Town Limits

 The Town of Oromocto has a by-law prohibiting all open burning within Town limits.
-Limited exceptions to this by-law, as it relates to the use of “outdoor fireplaces” for recreational purposes on private land, have been permitted with decisions considered on a “case by case” basis .
+Limited exceptions to this by-law, as it relates to the use of “wood burning outdoor fireplaces” for recreational purposes on private land, have been permitted with decisions considered on a “case by case” basis .
 Homeowners may be given a permit (at no charge) from the Fire Department for use of these appliances.
-Burning may be prohibated due to increased risk of forest fires.
-Click here to see the NB Forest Fire Watch updates.
+Burning may be prohibited due to increased risk of forest fires.
+Click here to see the Department of Nartural Resources & Engey Developments, Fire Weather Index (FWI) map.

 The following requirements apply: